 After the overall ratings are completed, the rating sheets will be handed to the Division Manager.
 The Division Manager will review the evaluation sheets and provide a number for each player by averaging the evaluations.

-If you cannot make the Skills Assessment day please ask the coaches at Rust Removal to evaluate your child.
+If you cannot make the Skills Assessment day please ask the coaches at Winter Development to evaluate your child.